numcommand/num/README.md

 ## Input

-You can read standard input pipe:
+You can read standard input:

     $ echo "1 2 4" | num sum
     7